tramchamploo/buffer-slayer/README.md

 [ ![Download](https://api.bintray.com/packages/tramchamploo/tramchamploo/buffer-slayer/images/download.svg) ](https://bintray.com/tramchamploo/tramchamploo/buffer-slayer/_latestVersion)

 # buffer-slayer
 buffer-slayer is tool that buffers requests and send them in batch, of which client supports batch operation.
-Such as `Spring-JdbcTemplate`(batchUpdate), `Redis`(pipeline).
+Such as `spring-jdbc`(batchUpdate), `jedis`(pipeline), `vertx-mysql-postgresql-client`(batch, batchWithParams).

 It has a queue that allows multiple producers to send to, and limited so to keep application away from Overflowing.